david-a-parry/vcfhacks/readme.md

 You will also need to install the Tabix.pm perl module by Heng Li.
 Download the latest version of tabix from github (https://github.com/samtools/tabix) or clone the git repository (git clone https://github.com/samtools/tabix.git).
 If you downloaded the zipped version unzip to create the tabix directory.
 Next, cd into the new tabix directory and run 'make', cd into the 'perl' subdirectory, run 'perl Makefile.PL' and 'make test'.
 If tests succeed run '[sudo] make install' to complete Tabix.pm installation.

 Other perl modules required by these scripts are installable via CPAN - perl will complain that they are not available in "@INC" when you attempt to run these programs if they are not on your system.
+Please see http://www.cpan.org/modules/INSTALL.html for instructions on how to install these modules.

 __CODE__